ESRI Privacy Notice for Research

 In most cases, we do not need to retain direct identifiers long-term and once the specific research project is complete, data are anonymised by deleting identifiers/removing any link to them.
 The anonymised dataset will be retained for the benefit of research and statistical analyses.
 It will not be possible to identify any individual from these datasets.

 Sometimes direct identifiers/contact details will be retained for follow-up studies (called longitudinal).
 This allows us to analyse evolving trends and causal impacts over time.
 This is particularly aimed at informing economic and social policies whereby adequate policy interventions can be used to address a range of socioeconomic problems.
 In this case retention will be for as long as the study is ongoing.

 When the ESRI accesses data from other agencies, use and retention will be according to the terms and conditions of that agency.

-For the most part any personal data submitted as part of research programmes will only be accessed by the researchers working on the particular study, strictly on a need-to-know basis.
+Any personal data submitted as part of research studies will only be accessed by the researchers working on the particular study, strictly on a need-to-know basis.

-- As standard business practice, all of our data is backed up (unless requested otherwise by a third party data provider) and we engage service providers in this regard.
-These providers will not access your data and we have specific data protection agreements governing the services and ensuring utmost safeguards are in place.
+As standard business practice, data may be hosted or backed-up with third-party service providers.
+These providers will not access your data and we have data protection agreements in place ensuring appropriate safeguards are in place.